 The child's parent and PDSN will give you specific advice about the individual child's food intake, and it will also be included in their IHP.

-of activity (such as swimming, football, running and athletics) use up glucose.
+Children will need to plan for physical activity, because all forms of activity (such as swimming, football, running and athletics) use up glucose.
 This can mean that their blood glucose level falls too low and they’ll have a hypo (low blood glucose level).

 On the other hand, if their blood glucose is high before getting active, physical activity may make it rise even higher.